Contemporary knowledge about God, Evolution, and the meaning of human life.

 40. The interaction of opposites is the sphere of Tao’s activity.

 The Highest Subtlety is one of the most important qualities of Tao.
-It is opposed by coarse qualities of evil people.
+It is opposed by the coarse qualities of evil people.

 All the development of incarnate beings happens with the interaction of these opposites.